 I am obsessed with this company.
 It’s a direct selling beauty company that brings safer products to the hands of everyone.
 Their products are 100% safe for you and they are high quality.
 I signed up to be a consultant and have earned a little extra cash by teaching my friends about the products.

-If you’re planning on starting a business you’re going to need a website, Just Host is an awesome hosting service at an affordable price.
-All of my websites are hosted with Just Host.
+If you’re planning on starting a business you’re going to need a website, Blue Host is an awesome hosting service at an affordable price (under $4 a month).
+All of my websites are hosted with Blue Host.